 It’s not something pleasant to think about, but if you’re the breadwinner of the family, one part of planning your financial future is considering what will happen to your loved ones if you were to die.
 Would they be able to survive without your income?
-Sadly, many families (four in ten, according to one estimate) would immediately have trouble paying their bills if the primary wage earner died.
+Sadly, many families (44 percent, according to one estimate) would have trouble paying their bills within six months if the primary wage earner died.

 One simple way to protect your family after you’re gone is to purchase a life insurance policy.